 In addition to changing their layout in the sidebar tab, rearranging the order of variations also changes their position in the results tables.

-The “targeting” tab allows you to view the conditions for targeting your experience and to modify them.
+The Targeting tab allows you to view the conditions for targeting your campaign and to modify them.

-In the same way as in the step of finalizing your experience, you find here the targeting conditions that apply to it.
+In the same way as in the step of finalizing your campaign, you find here the targeting conditions that apply to it.